ofrohn/d3-celestial/readme.md

 __Exposed functions & objects__
 * `Celestial.add({file:string, type:dso|line, callback:function, redraw:function)`
    Function to add data in json-format (dso) or directly (line) to the display
    _file_: complete url/path to json data file (type:dso)
    _type_: type of data being added
    _callback_: callback function to call when json is loaded (dso)
                or to directly add elements to the path (line)
    _redraw_: for interactive display, call when view changes (optional)

+* `Celestial.getData(geojson, transform)`
+   Function to convert geojson coordinates to transformation
+   (equatorial, ecliptic, galactic, supergalactic)
+   Returns geojson-object with transformed coordinates

+* `Celestial.getPoint(coordinates, transform)`
+   Function to convert single coordinate to transformation
+   (equatorial, ecliptic, galactic, supergalactic)
+   Returns transformed coordinates

 * `Celestial.container`
    The object to add data to in the callback.
 See D3.js documentation

 * `Celestial.context`
    The HTML5-canvas context object to draw on in the callback.
 Also see D3.js documentation

 * `Celestial.map`
    The d3.geo.path object to apply projection to data.
 Also see D3.js documentation

 * `Celestial.mapProjection`
    The projection object for access to its properties and functions.
 Also D3.js documentation

 * `Celestial.clip(coordinates)`
    Function to check if the object is visible, and set its visiblility
    _coordinates_: object coordinates in radians, normally supplied by D3 as geometry.coordinates array

 * `Celestial.setStyle(<style object>)`
 * `Celestial.setTextStyle(<style object>)`
    Set the canvas styles as documented above under __style settings__.
-Seperate functions for graphic/text _&lt;style object>_: object literal listing all styles to set
+Seperate functions for graphic/text
+   _&lt;style object>_: object literal listing all styles to set

 * `Celestial.Canvas.symbol()`
-   Draw symbol shapes directly on canvas context: circle, square, diamond, triangle, ellipse, marker, stroke-circle, cross-circle
+   Draw symbol shapes directly on canvas context: circle, square, diamond, triangle, ellipse, marker,
+   stroke-circle, cross-circle

 ### Manipulating the Map